 What is Air Pollution ?

-Air pollution refers to the presence of harmful substances in the air, including gases, particulate matter, and biological molecules, that pose risks to human health, the environment, and the climate.
+Air pollution (a global challenge, and a shared responsibilities to each individuals) refers to the presence of harmful substances in the air, including gases, particulate matter, and biological molecules, that pose risks to human health, the environment, and the climate.
 These pollutants may come from various sources, both natural and man-made.
+It is more than SMOG, it is a silent killer impacting health, climate and economic.
+Energy breath we take is influenced by the quality of the air around us.

 • Carbon Dioxide (CO2): A greenhouse gas emitted from burning fossil fuels (e.g., coal, oil, and gas), deforestation, and various industrial processes.

-• Carbon Monoxide (CO): A colorless, odorless gas produced by the incomplete combustion of fossil fuels.
+• Carbon Monoxide (CO): A colorless, odorless gas produced by the incomplete combustion of fossil fuels and other solvents.

 • Chlorofluorocarbons (CFCs): Chemicals used in refrigerants and aerosol propellants, responsible for ozone depletion.